 The housing landscape in the neighborhood is dominated by owner-occupied units, with a very low percentage of renter-occupied units.
 Most residential buildings have a single detached unit, and a high proportion of them were built in the 1980s and 1990s.
 The neighborhood has a significant number of homes with four or more bedrooms.

-In terms of employment sectors, both men and women in the neighborhood are predominantly employed in professional, scientific, and technical services, as well as finance and insurance, and real estate, and rental and leasing industries.
-Men also have a strong presence in management of companies and enterprises, while women are more involved in educational services, health care, and social assistance.
+In terms of employment sectors, both men and women in the neighborhood are predominantly employed in professional, scientific, and technical services, as well as finance and insurance, and real estate, and rental and leasing industries, alongwith the management of companies and enterprises.

 In summary, this neighborhood is characterized by a diverse and older population, high levels of education and income, a strong work-from-home culture, and a preference for owner-occupied housing.